 Arizona’s cities are fun to visit as well, with great shopping and dining, cultural sites, and proximity to the great outdoors, with miles of hiking and biking trails.

-For this article, we asked fellow travel bloggers to chime in with their recommendations for the best places to visit in Arizona.
-Their recommendations make us want to pack and head out on a road trip as soon as we possibly can, to explore The Grand Canyon State!
+Their recommendations make us want to pack and head out on a road trip as soon as we possibly can, to explore The Grand Canyon State yet again!

 One of the best places to visit in Arizona is Sedona.
 This cute town is filled with so many beautiful hikes and landscape features.
 If you love the outdoors, then you need to check this place out!